 Which type of coverage, and the coverage level you choose impacts your rates.
 The higher the coverage limit, the more you’ll pay.
 But you might be surprised to learn that doubling your coverage from say $1 million to $2 million doesn’t double your premium, instead you may only see a small percentage increase in your annual costs.

-Is a $2 million life insurance policy right for me?
+When you might need a $2 million life insurance policy

 - Your debt.
-Between your mortgage, car loans and any other credit lines you have, paying off your debt can help your family reduce their monthly expenses.
+Between your mortgage, car loans and any other credit lines you have, having the cash to pay off your debt can help your family reduce their monthly expenses.

 - End-of-life expenses.
 Your life insurance should include money to cover the cost of your funeral and any medical bills.

 - Long-term care.
-If you’re responsible for covering the care of elderly or infirm family members, your benefit should include money to care for them in your absence.
+If you’re responsible for covering the care of elderly or sick family members, your benefit should include money to care for them in your absence.

 - Tuition.
 Make sure your children have the money they need to get the education you want for them.

-Simply because you qualify for a high level of life insurance, doesn’t mean it’s necessary.
+Even though you qualify for a high level of life insurance, doesn’t mean you need it.
 Assess your finances and determine exactly how much you need.
-For example, if you’re single and have no children or anyone to care for in your absence, paying for a multimillion dollar policy may be unnecessary.
+For example, if you’re single and have no children or anyone to care for in your absence, paying for a multimillion-dollar policy may be unnecessary.

-You should also reassess your coverage needs as your career and family grow.
-One idea is to use a major life event, such as marriage, divorce or the birth of a child as an opportunity to reconsider your life insurance coverage.
+Reassess your coverage needs as your career and family grow.
+Use a major life event, such as marriage, career change, divorce or the birth of a child as an opportunity to reconsider your life insurance coverage.

-If you qualify and your financial situation warrants it, a $2-million life insurance policy can be an affordable way to make sure your family is fully taken care of after you’re gone.
-But the key to keeping your premiums down is to start as early as possible and compare life insurance companies to find the very best coverage for you.
+If you qualify and your financial situation warrants it, a $2-million life insurance policy can be an affordable way to make sure your family is fully cared for after you’re gone.
+But the key to keeping your premiums down is to start as early as possible and compare life insurance companies to find the best coverage for you.